ashleybrookes/FourteenFishFullStackTechTest/README.md

 ### Guide to Import Data Feature

 On the home page you will see the "choose file" button.
 Click on this button to open the file dialogue, then select the file with the import json data, this needs to be a .json file type.
-Not using a json filetype will cause an error.
+Only .json file types are supported.

 After your file has been uploaded you will see the new people in the table on the home page.